aGuyNamedJonas/slim-redux/0.2-release-planning/slim-redux API v0.2.md

 **Example:** `addTodo('Get Milk', {store: storeInstance})`

 **Returns:**
 Change trigger function that has the signature of the reducer function and when called will first invoke the reducer function on the store state and then dispatch the appropriate action.
+The change trigger when called will return the action that was dispatched by the change trigger.

 **Example:**
 ```javascript